aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/documentbuilder/move_to_field/_index.md

 ﻿---
+title: DocumentBuilder.move_to_field method
+linktitle: move_to_field method
-title: move_to_field method
+articleTitle: move_to_field method
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Moves the cursor to a field in the document."
+description: "DocumentBuilder.move_to_field method.
+Moves the cursor to a field in the document."
 type: docs
 weight: 530
 url: /python-net/aspose.words/documentbuilder/move_to_field/